ChenPoJu/planets/earth.md

 ---
 layout: default
-title: Another page
+title: Earth
-description: This is just another page
+description: This is just the Earth
 ---

 ## Welcome to Earth